wiseman-timelord/Cpp-Vulkan-Agi/README.md

 # QwenAgent-Interface
-Beta; under development.
-I will be producing, or attempting to produce, some interfaces for the Qwen-Agent framework...
+Project Status: Alpha; under development.
+I will be producing, or attempting to produce, some awesome interface for the Qwen-Agent framework, that is...

 ## Current Work
 - Researching and downloading of models.